-When elevators get stuck at the top of the button, they can cause an open elevator shaft, and falling from that shaft can be deadly.
+When elevators get stuck at the top of the button, they can cause an open elevator shaft, and falling from that shaft may have a deadly outcome.

-In construction, the elevator shafts are too narrow and long, so the fall victims can get bruises, scrapes, or broken bones from the accident.
-And if they do not have proper safety equipment, these accidents will cause more severe damages, like spinal damage, brain injuries, and even death.
+In construction, the elevator shafts are too narrow and extended, so the fall victims can get bruises, scrapes, or broken bones from the accident.
+Thus, if they do not have proper safety equipment, these accidents will cause more severe damage, like spinal damage, brain injuries, and even death.

-These were some of the most frequent problems that can occur on the construction site.
+These were some of the most frequent problems on the construction site.
 Although many of the unfortunate cases could be hard to prevent by the company, some fatal incidents and severe injuries could be easily avoided if the construction company maintained the construction site safety rules.